GeekFunkLabs/fluidpatcher/patcher/README.md

     - _chan_: the MIDI channel of the message
     - _par1_: first parameter of the message, can be an integer or note name for `note` messages
     - _par2_: second parameter of the message, not required for `pbend`, `prog`, `cpress`, `noteoff`
 - Returns: nothing

+**set_midimessage_callback**(_func_)

+Sets a function to be called when MIDI messages are received by the synth, or when custom router rules that aren't otherwise handled are triggered by MIDI messages.
+This can be disabled by calling this function with _None_.
+MIDI messages will be passsed as python objects with `type`, `par1`, and `par2` attributes.
+Custom router rules will pass a python object with the transformed attributes of the routed MIDI message, additional attributes corresponding to the parameters of the rule, and a `val` attribute that is the result of `par1` or `par2` routing of the MIDI message, depending on whether it is a one- or two-parameter type.
+- Parameters:
+  - _func_: a function that can accept a python object as its single argument
+- Returns: nothing

 ### class fswrap.PresetInfo